zlj09/zlj09.github.io/_posts/2023-01-30-note-workflow.md

 # Setup

 I still prefer OneNote for note taking, but I am also interested in Markdown for its simple syntax and publication.
-Today, I found the perfect plugin to combine these two: `<a href="https://onemark.neux.studio/">`OneMark `</a>` by Neux Lab.
+Today, I found the perfect plugin to combine these two: [OneMark](`https://onemark.neux.studio/) by Neux Lab.

 This plugin allow us to write Markdown in OneNote and display it with just one push button.
 In fact, I am currently writing this post with this setup: